workloads/container-images/README.md

 ### Publishing Images

-Images can be pushed to a Container Registry by setting the `push-image` flag to `true` as part of the `make build` target.
+Images may be pushed to a Container Registry by setting the `push` flag to `true` as part of the `make build` target.

 This will run the [`docker-push`](https://developer.hashicorp.com/packer/plugins/post-processors/docker/docker-push) Post Processor as part of the Packer build process.